Skip Ribbon Commands

 Ages & Stages

-By 2 months old, your baby will spend much of each day watching and listening to the people around them.
-They learn that they will entertain and soothe them, feed them and make them comfortable.
-During their first month, they'll experiment with primitive grins and grimaces.
-Then, during the second month, these movements will turn to genuine signals of pleasure and friendliness.
+During a baby's earliest months, they spend much of each day watching and listening to the people around them.
+They’re learning who comforts them, who feeds them and who helps them feel safe.
+At first, they experiment with simple grins and grimaces.
+By the second month, these early expressions begin to turn into genuine signals of pleasure and friendliness.

 Your baby's first true smile